AmjadHD/dark_knight/README.md

 ## Acknowledgment

 Dark Knight color scheme is inspired by atom's iconic One Dark syntax theme.
+You can checkout my port of atom's One theme and color schemes [here](https://packagecontrol.io/packages/Theme%20-%20One).